30stomercury/Automatic-Speech-Recognition/README.md

     - Augmentation include speed perturbation.
 (IMPORTANT)
     - Label smoothing.
 (IMPORANT)
     - Bucketing.
     - Segment a long utterance into two smaller chunks and decode each chunk independently.
-Then combined the outputs together.
+Then combin the outputs together.

 * Some advice
     - Generally, LibriSpeech-100 is not large enough unless you perform speed augmentation.